HealthTensor/policies/source/sections/breach_policy.md

 The American Recovery and Reinvestment Act of 2009 (ARRA) was signed into law on February 17, 2009.
 Title XIII of ARRA is the Health Information Technology for Economic and Clinical Health Act (HITECH).
 HITECH significantly impacts the Health Insurance Portability and Accountability (HIPAA) Privacy and Security Rules.
 While HIPAA did not require notification when patient protected health information (PHI) was inappropriately disclosed, covered entities and business associates may have chosen to include notification as part of the mitigation process.
 HITECH does require notification of certain breaches of unsecured PHI to the following: individuals, Department of Health and Human Services (HHS), and the media.
 The effective implementation for this provision is September 23, 2009 (pending publication HHS regulations).

-In the case of a breach, HealthTensor shall notify all affected Customers.
+In the case of a breach, HealthTensor shall notify all affected Customers and partners.
 It is the responsibility of the Customers to notify affected individuals.

 ## Applicable Standards from the HITRUST Common Security Framework